Sydney city skyline lit up during Vivid Sydney 2013.

 Taronga Zoo is home to some of the superstars of the animal kingdom, including lions, komodo dragons, rhinos, red pandas, seals and snow leopards, in surroundings that recreate the animals’ natural habitats.
 Cute new faces helping to celebrate the zoo’s 200th anniversary include a boisterous Australian sea‐lion pup, a new addition to Taronga’s western lowland gorilla family and a koala joey.

-Introduce the kids to animals from around the globe at Taronga Zoo Sydney in Mosman, which has a glimmering harbour backdrop; it's the zoo with a view.
-Featherdale Wildlife Park, a 40-minute drive from the city centre, features more than 2,200 animals from over 300 species including little penguins and a 4.5 m saltwater crocodile.
-You can have your photo taken cuddling a koala or hand feeding kangaroos.
+Featherdale Wildlife Park, a 40 minute drive from Sydney City centre, also features more than 2,200 animals from over 300 species - from little penguins to a 4.5m saltwater crocodile.
+You can also have your photo taken cuddling a koala or hand feeding kangaroos.

 Diving with sharks is the ultimate thrill, and that’s exactly what Shark Dive Xtreme at Manly SEA LIFE Sanctuary is all about.
 After a full briefing, divers are kitted out in wetsuits and scuba gear before plunging into a tank with huge grey nurse sharks, giant stingrays and sea turtles.
 Suitable for anyone over 14, and accompanied by a divemaster.
 Located just a short stroll from the ferry wharf at Manly, the sanctuary features a spectacular ocean tunnel and the largest collection of Australian marine animals.